 Elite Airways flies in and out of the Newark Liberty International Airport (EWR), situated just over the Hudson River from Manhattan.
 With Broadway’s year-round performances, Radio City Music Hall, and the East End’s hot museums and art galleries, the entertainment never ends – making New York City perfect for group outings, family vacations, weekend shopping excursions, and nights simply spent “out on the town.”

-Newark Liberty International Airport is located at 3 Brewster Road in Newark, New Jersey.
-The ticket counter is located in Terminal B, Level 3, by Door Number 4 and Porter Airlines.
-Arriving passengers may collect their baggage at Level 1, Carousel 1 (unless directed otherwise).
+Newark Liberty International Airport is located at 3 Brewster Road in Newark, New Jersey and serves as a key airport for the tri-state and NYC area.
+The ticket counter is located in Terminal B, Level 3, by Door Number 4.
+Arriving passengers may collect their baggage at Level 1, Carousel 1, unless directed otherwise.
 Click here for airport website.

 The greater New York City area is home to some of our country’s most popular landmarks and attractions.
 Transportation options range from taxis and ferry boats to subways and trains.
 Double decker tour buses offer scenic views of skyscrapers, city streets, parks and museums.
 Click here to sign up for our email newsletter for this route.

 New York City's five boroughs are home to some of the world's most recognizable and cherished landmarks and attractions.
 From Times Square and Central Park, to the Empire State Building and One World Observatory, the island of Manhattan packs more famous buildings, parks and attractions into one compact area than any other place on earth.
 That’s of course to say nothing about the City's four other boroughs—The Bronx, Brooklyn/Queens and Staten Island—each of which contains its own roster of must-see destinations.